awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-form-formstyle.md

 # AWS::AmplifyUIBuilder::Form FormStyle<a name="aws-properties-amplifyuibuilder-form-formstyle"></a>

-Describes the configuration for the form's style\.
+The `FormStyle` property specifies the configuration for the form's style\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-form-formstyle-syntax"></a>